manylabs/flow-ble/BLE-design.md

 This is the configuration of BLE manylabs deployment:

-rpi	 -> Browser/laptop/tablet 	->	Server
+Raspberry PI	 -> Browser/laptop/tablet 	->	Server

-rpi serves as BLE Peripheral.
-It's a server node that provide GATT services.
-It also advertises that the BLE peripheral device is available.
+Raspberry PI serves as BLE Peripheral.
+It has the server role that provide GATT services.
+It also advertises that the BLE peripheral device with Manylabs flow service is available.
-Browser hosting a page accesses BLEserves as BLE Central, it's the client node, consumer of GATT services Browser hosting a page that accesses BLE will need to load using https protocol.
+Browser hosting a page accesses Raspberry PI and is in Central role, it also has the client role since it's a consumer of GATT services.
+Browser hosting a page that accesses BLE peripheral via Web Bluetooth has to load from the server using https protocol.

 ### Additional Design Notes

 Similar/related projects:

-We need to serve multiple sensor values periodically
+We need to serve multiple block values periodically

 * This shows how Nuimo service offers 13-byte "LED Characteristic". (python using Adafruit_BluefruitLE library) https://github.com/AravinthPanch/nuimo-bluetooth-low-energy-python